 Of Carl Jung's key psychological concepts, a complex can be surmised as:

-The repressed organisation of images and experiences that governs perception and behaviour
+The repressed organization of images and experiences that governs perception and behavior

 Think of an egg shape divided into three parts.